Bakwas¶

 - Concise (bulleted) or comprehensive (paragraph) summary styles

-- Dark and light themes
+- Dark and light themes with popover definition of the word "bakwas"

 - Ships as a single Docker container with a SQLite volume